davestephens/ansible-nas/README.md

 8. Install the dependent roles: `ansible-galaxy install -r requirements.yml` (you might need sudo to install Ansible roles)
 9. Run the playbook - something like `ansible-playbook -i inventory nas.yml -b -K` should do you nicely.

+## Documentation

+You can read the docs [here](https://davestephens.github.io/ansible-nas).
+PRs for more documentation always welcome!

 ## Migrating from FreeNAS